eznix86/calx-docker/README.md

     docker compose up -d database
     ```

-6. Build Cal.com via docker compose (DOCKER_BUILDKIT=0 must be provided to allow a network bridge to be used at build time.
+6. Build Calx.mu via docker compose (DOCKER_BUILDKIT=0 must be provided to allow a network bridge to be used at build time.
 This requirement will be removed in the future)

     ```bash
-    DOCKER_BUILDKIT=0 docker compose build calcom
+    DOCKER_BUILDKIT=0 docker compose build calx
     ```

-7. Start Cal.com via docker compose
+7. Start Calx.mu via docker compose

-    (Most basic users, and for First Run) To run the complete stack, which includes a local Postgres database, Cal.com web app, and Prisma Studio:
+    (Most basic users, and for First Run) To run the complete stack, which includes a local Postgres database, Calx.mu web app, and Prisma Studio:

     ```bash
     docker compose up -d
     ```

-    To run Cal.com web app and Prisma Studio against a remote database, ensure that DATABASE_URL is configured for an available database and run:
+    To run Calx.mu web app and Prisma Studio against a remote database, ensure that DATABASE_URL is configured for an available database and run:

     ```bash
     docker compose up -d calcom studio
     ```

-    To run only the Cal.com web app, ensure that DATABASE_URL is configured for an available database and run:
+    To run only the Calx.mu web app, ensure that DATABASE_URL is configured for an available database and run:

     ```bash
     docker compose up -d calcom